Pest Identification: Fleas & Ticks

 Ticks, like most parasites, can transfer pathogens from one host to another.
 Bacteria and viruses including Rocky Mountain spotted fever, Lyme disease, and babesiosis have been known to be transmitted in the Bay Area and surrounding neighborhoods.
 Because they often carry multiple diseases, diagnosing a tick-borne pathogen can be difficult.

 Your best bet to preventing tick problems is to keep them from biting in the first place.
 Wear long sleeves, long pants, and a hat while walking in tall grass or heavily wooded areas, and always check yourself and others for ticks immediately after you’re finished with outdoor activities.

-Trust Advanced IPM with Your Flea and Tick Removal Needs
+Trust Advanced Integrated Pest Management with Your Flea and Tick Removal Needs